-UC, Circuit, Skype or Microsoft Teams node, Calendar Node (Professional only) and Contact Center Node (Professional only) can be activated if required.
+UC, Circuit, Skype, Microsoft Teams or Unify Office node, Calendar Node (Professional only) and Contact Center Node (Professional only) can be activated if required.

 Some options are determined by the settings in System Management and can be selected from dropdown menus where applicable.